Japanese Knotweed treatment

 On-Site Chipping: Environmentally Considerate

 Preserving our precious wildlife and safeguarding the natural beauty of our countryside is a cause close to our hearts.
-That’s why, at JKSL, we operate with utmost care and in full compliance with the Wildlife and Countryside Act and the Environmental Protection Act 1990.
+That’s why, here at JKSL, we operate with utmost care and in full compliance with the Wildlife and Countryside Act and the Environmental Protection Act 1990.
 We understand the importance of protecting native species and the delicate balance of our ecosystems.

 742de49846c13f6e5f773e7afb307aec | Japanese knotweed | JKSL